 After considering all of the above, we selected the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw as our Top Pick.
 This saw features a 15-amp motor with speeds of up to 4,000 RPMs.
 The four positive stops are ideal for the casual or professional user while a maximum 2×8 crosscut capacity is impressive as well.
 Keep reading to learn more about our top picks.

 Dewalt is a brand that any DIY enthusiast or construction professional knows and trusts for good reason — because they produce quality products that stand the test of time.
-We’ve selected the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw as our Top Pick because it combines a powerful motor with a wide crosscut capability and enhanced angle adjustments.
+We’ve selected the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw as our Top Pick and the best overall because it combines a powerful motor with a wide crosscut capability and enhanced angle adjustments.

 We like that this model features a 15-amp motor and reaches up to 4,000 RPMs.
 This single bevel compound miter features a 12-inch carbide blade and offers miter detent override to give you more control over your cuts.
 You’ll also like that the tall sliding fences provide enhanced support for taller materials.
-The bevel can be positioned up to 48 degrees to the left and three degrees to the right.
+The tall fences support 6-1/2 in. of base molding vertically and 5-1/4 in. of crown molding vertically nested.
+The bevel cut can be positioned up to 48 degrees to the left and three degrees to the right.
 Plus there are 14 positive stops on the miter plate.
-And the added cam-lock miter handle makes it easy to quickly make adjustments between cuts.
+And the added cam-lock miter handle makes it easy to quickly make adjustments between bevel cuts.

 It’s no surprise that Dewalt makes our list more than once.
 This time, they’re our Honorable Mention choice with their DEWALT 12-Inch Sliding Compound Miter Saw.
 While this is one of the larger sliding miter saws in our roundup, it’s a great option for the power tool user who has a dedicated workshop and intends to permanently place this saw, which is not a hacksaw, rather than constantly move it.
 The 15-amp motor gives you the power you need to consistently cut through wood with ease.